swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

         return default
 ```

-The exact official firmware version represented by the tests remains unresolved.
+The validation also found `/mnt/vendor/oem/version.ini` and `/mnt/mod/ctrl/configs/ver.cfg`, but did not capture their contents.
+The exact public Anbernic firmware release represented by the tests remains unresolved.
+The validated low-level build identifiers are Linux `4.9.170`, kernel build `#14 SMP PREEMPT Thu Dec 25 12:29:54 CST 2025`, and U-Boot `2018.05` built on December 25, 2025 at 12:27:49.

 ## 2. Application discovery and package layout